 Also known as Tuskfish.

-Found singly over rubble and sandy bottoms of lagoons and seaward reefs.
+Found singly, over rubble and sand bottoms, of lagoons and seaward reefs.
 Very shy!

 They feed on hard shell crustaceans, molluscs and sea urchins.

 Depth - 15-40m

 Most reef fish seen by divers during the day, are grazers, they cruise around, just above the surface of the coral, or snoop into crevices, foraging for food.

 Wrasses have small protruding teeth, which they use to graze the bottom, taking in a variety of algae, crustaceans, such as crabs, eggs, shrimps, snails and worms.
 Any hard coats or thick shells, are then ground down by their pharyngeal jaws, and the delicacies inside digested.